YairLevi/Lecture4U/README.md

 ## About The Project
-Final project in the Department of Computer Science, Bar Ilan University. </br>
+Final project in the Computer Science Department, Bar Ilan University. </br>
 **Lecture4U** is a course management system, which allows users to take part in courses, or manage their courses as lecturer. </br>
 Our system provides each user machine learning tools which makes it easier for users to learn and manage their time.
 ### Motivation